Uniform Lipschitz functions on the triangular lattice have logarithmic variations: 1+1 = 2

 \section{1+1 = 2}

 Fix a domain~$\calD$.
-For a loop configuration~$\omega$ on~$\calD$ colour each loop of~$\omega$ in either red or blue, with equal probability, independently for each loop.
+Choose a loop configuration~$\omega$ according to~$\bbP_{\calD}$ and colour each loop of~$\omega$ in either red or blue, with equal probability, independently for each loop.
+Extend~$\bbP_\calD$ to include this additional randomness.
 Write~$\omega_r$ and~$\omega_b$ for the configurations of blue and red loops.
+Then, for any two disjoint loop configurations~$\omega_r,\omega_b$,